 "We will see if the Taliban wants to make a deal," he said.
 "If they do, they do.
 If they don't they don't."

 The president referred to his September announcement to abruptly withdraw from peace talks after the Taliban killed a US soldier.

 "They (Taliban) thought that was good negotiating power," Trump said.
 "That's bad negotiating power and since then we've hit them so hard."

-In his brief remarks, Ghani thanked the American troops who have made the "ultimate sacrifice" in Afghanistan and noted that the US casualties in Afghanistan were way down under Trump's presidency.
+In his brief remarks, Ghani thanked the Americans who have made the "ultimate sacrifice" in Afghanistan and noted that the US casualties in Afghanistan were way down under Trump's presidency.

 "Afghan security forces are taking the lead now," Ghani said.